thelastoutpostworkshop/virtualScreen/README.md

 ## Performance
+The library will redraw a screen only if its content has changed, so avoid redrawing the entire canvas if you can.

 ## Contributors
 Contributors are welcomed!
 If you want to submit pull requests, [here is how you can do it](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).